Jérôme Segal: Activism

-Jérôme Segal opposes racism and advocates helping refugees in Austria.
-Since his discovery in Montreuil, in 2001, of the situation of the Roma in Europe, he has been involved in the community, as an activist and intellectual, notably with two articles published in the review Les Temps modernes.
+Segal has opposed racism and supported refugees in Austria.
+After encountering the situation of Roma in Europe in Montreuil in 2001, he became involved with the subject as an activist and writer.
+He published two articles on Roma in Les Temps modernes.

-An advocate of animal rights, he practices veganism and is committed to antispeciesism.
-Several of his books and articles advocate animal rights.
+Segal is a vegan and an advocate of animal rights and antispeciesism.
+Several of his books and articles discuss animal rights.
 He is also a member in Austria of the Team Vegan sports association.
-In France, he was a candidate of the Animalist Party in the 2019 European election.
+In France, he was a candidate for the Animalist Party in the 2019 European election.

-Segal also speaks against the sexual mutilation of minors, more precisely the subject of circumcision, which he condemns in the name of the right of children to their physical integrity.
-He tackles this subject from a historical point of view in his book Athée et Juif, as well as in newspaper articles and journals.
+Segal has also written against the circumcision of minors, arguing for children's bodily integrity.
+He discussed the subject historically in Athée et Juif, and in newspaper and journal articles.

 Jewishness

-Segal's paternal grandfather fled Austria in May 1938 for France, before entering the Foreign Legion and then the Resistance where he met the Segal's grandmother.
-Segal is very interested in the question of Jewishness and defines himself as an "atheist Jew".
-From 2006 to 2011, he collaborated on the organization of the Vienna International Jewish Film Festival, while working on the Euro-Festival project, aimed at studying festivals as places of debate and identity construction.
+Segal's paternal grandfather fled Austria for France in May 1938, joined the French Foreign Legion, and later entered the French Resistance, where he met Segal's grandmother.
+Segal has written on Jewish identity and has described himself as an "atheist Jew".
+From 2006 to 2011, he worked on the organization of the Vienna International Jewish Film Festival while also working on the Euro-Festival project, which studied festivals as sites of debate and identity construction.

 Marathon running

-Segal is an experienced marathoner.
-Since 2003, he claims four to five marathons or ultramarathons per year, running in 15 different countries.
+Segal is a marathon and ultramarathon runner.
+Since 2003, he has reported running four to five marathons or ultramarathons per year in 15 countries.

 Publications

-In Le zéro et le un ("Zero and one"), Segal shows how information theory was constituted, taking into account the particular context of the Cold War, where the industrial sector, military research and university research were working to establish the first computer networks.
-He remarks "how much the theory of information could have been the object of ideological, political and social stakes" in its first years.
+In Le zéro et le un, Segal examined the formation of information theory in the context of the Cold War, including the roles of industry, military research and university research in the development of early computer networks.
+Christian Lapeyroux wrote in Le Monde diplomatique that the book showed "how much the theory of information could have been the object of ideological, political and social stakes" in its early years.

-Animal radical, is an essay on the history and sociology of antispeciesism.
-This work presents the construction of this ideology from ancient Greece to Israel, including anarchism.
-Although himself a vegan and antispeciesist, Segal also presents the excesses of neo-pagan sects or towards political violence.
+Animal radical is an essay on the history and sociology of antispeciesism.
+The book discusses the development of antispeciesist thought from ancient Greece to Israel, and includes sections on anarchism.
+Reviews noted that, although Segal is vegan and antispeciesist, the book also discusses neo-pagan groups and political violence connected with parts of the movement.